 I’ve been practicing law for about 12 years now, but never have I had to deal with the following scenario so often or in such detail.
 In fact, I would say that the issue presented in this post has come up maybe 5 times as often this year as in any time in the past.
 Perhaps it’s just because the volume of bankruptcies is so high.
 Perhaps the recession has people unable to seek legal advice.
 Perhaps everyone got together and decided this would be a good idea.
 I don’t know what has caused it, but whatever the cause, it’s actually hurting those who participate.

 Let’s say you can see that you are slowly falling into the abyss of insolvency.
 It’s becoming evident that you are becoming unable to make your payments on all your debts as they become due.
 Maybe you are just trying to stave off bankruptcy for a few more months.
 Maybe you are hoping to avoid it altogether.
 Whatever your reason for doing so you decide to go ahead and sell some valuable asset of yours.
 Maybe you have some $25,000 car, all paid off, just sitting around.
 You think to yourself, “I can sell that quickly, make a few thousand bucks, and keep myself out of bankruptcy a little longer, or even recover from my situation altogether”.
 So you do it.
 You sell it.
-Thing is you need money and you need it badly, so you don’t wait until someone comes along and offers you the fully value of the car. you sell it to the first person who comes along and is willing to pay you anything for it.
+Thing is you need money and you need it badly, so you don’t wait until someone comes along and offers you the full value of the car, you sell it to the first person who comes along and is willing to pay you anything for it.
 Maybe you end up selling it for $10k instead of the $15k it’s worth.
-That helps you get buy for a few months.
+That helps you get by for a few months.
 But then, you realize that it was only a momentary respite.
 You only saved yourself a couple of months and now you have no choice.
 Creditors start suing.
 They start garnishing.
 You have to file bankruptcy.

 You go see an attorney.
 All your numbers look good.
 You qualify for bankruptcy.
 Then suddenly your attorney gets this really bad look on his face as he is going through your bank records.
 “What’s this $10,000?”, he asks you.
 You explain it to him.
 Suddenly, your attorney looks like death warmed over as he realizes you might have made a huge, terrible mistake.
 You sold an asset for much less than it was worth just before filing bankruptcy.
 You made a “fraudulent conveyance”, or worse yet, you just committed fraud.
 Maybe you didn’t mean to.
 Maybe you were completely innocent in your thought process, but you might have just eliminated the possibility of filing bankruptcy.